 VPN (Virtual Private Network)

 VPNs provide a safe, relatively inexpensive, and fast way of having your office location all on a secure connection.
-What a VPN does is basically enabling you to securely access sites via the public intranet and adds a layer of security that is important to an expanding business.
+What a VPN does is basically enable you to securely access sites via the public intranet and add a layer of security that is important to an expanding business.